Technical Guidelines for Tea Production in Summer and Autumn 2024 Released by the Ministry of Agriculture and Rural Affairs

 1. Top-Dressing Fertilization in Tea Gardens

 (a) Root Fertilization: Top-dressing fertilization for summer tea should be carried out after the spring tea harvest, and for autumn tea after the summer tea harvest.
-For tea gardens in production, about 15-20 kg of urea or 20-30 kg of specialized compound fertilizer for tea (with a formula of 18:8:12 N:P2O5:K2O) is generally applied per mu, with higher-yielding gardens receiving slightly more.
+For tea gardens in production, about 15-20 kg of urea or 20-30 kg of specialized compound for tea (with a formula of 18:8:12 N:P2O5:K2O) is generally applied per mu, with higher-yielding gardens receiving slightly more.

 Technical Guidelines for Tea Production in Summer and Autumn 2024 Released by the Ministry of Agriculture and Rural Affairs-2

-Image Source: Anji Website
+Image Source: Anji White Tea Website

 Fertilizer should be applied in trenches dug vertically below the edge of the tree canopy, with a depth of about 10-15 cm.
 Broadcasting of fertilizer is prohibited.